NI

 MEDIUM PREVALENCE

 Peanuts are used in some Nicaraguan dishes, particularly in sauces and desserts.
-While not as prevalent as seafood, they can still pose a risk for those with peanut allergies.
-Be sure to inquire about the presence of peanuts ('cacahuates' or 'maní') in dishes and snacks.
-Be particularly cautious of street food and desserts, where peanuts might be used as a garnish or ingredient without being explicitly mentioned.
+Inquire about presence of peanuts ('cacahuates' or 'maní') in dishes and snacks.
+Be particularly cautious of street food and desserts where peanuts might be used as garnish or ingredient without being explicitly mentioned.

 COMMONLY FOUND IN: